WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 If you run that following snippet in your browser’s dev tools, you will see it returns `null`.
 Why?
 The pages are only requested by the `getEntityRecords` resolver after first running the _selector_.
 If you wait a moment and re-run it, it will return the list of all pages.

-*Note: To run this type of command directly make sure you're browser is displaying an instance of the block editor (any page will do).
+*Note: To run this type of command directly make sure your browser is displaying an instance of the block editor (any page will do).
 Otherwise the `select( 'core' )` function won't be available, and you'll get an error.*

 Similarly, the `MyFirstApp` component needs to re-run the selector once the data is available.
 That’s exactly what the `useSelect` hook does: